devramod/art-generator/README.md

-# MERN Stack Image Generation Application
+# MERN Stack Image Generating Application
 This is a web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack that generates images using OpenAI's GPT-3 API.

 ## Table of Contents